jonasoesch/p9/4-experiment.md

 We considered **character count** to be another proxy for engagement.
 As the participants were in a task-oriented setting, we generally expected them to not lose their time with long answers.
 If answers would turn out to be considerably longer in one of the scenarios, we assumed that it was because it somehow engaged them.

-Finally, we have used *sentiment analysis* on the participants answers.
+Finally, we have used *sentiment analysis* on the participant's answers.
 We assumed, that if there was a difference in engagement, this might lead to a more confident or positive tone in the answers.
 To analyze the answers, we have used IBM Watson [@Kaminski-19:scienceservice] which gives ratings for different types of tones in the text.
 Watson identifies the degree to which a text is *analytical*, *confident*, *tentative*, *fearful*, *joyful* or *sad*.

-Because we would not expect highly emotional language in the participants answers, we decided to look further only into the three dimensions: **analytical tone**, **confident tone**, and **tentative tone**.
+Because we would not expect highly emotional language in the participant's answers, we decided to look further only into the three dimensions: **analytical tone**, **confident tone**, and **tentative tone**.

 ## Data analysis